 focus is on the up-front Marketing process for established, technology-based companies, enabling clients to achieve their financial

 and strategic goals with strategy based on facts, not on wishes.
 A broad background in technology lets me to relate to

 technologists.
-Questioning skills developed over forty-three years of Primary Market Research experience allow me to elicit
+Questioning skills developed over forty-seven years of Primary Market Research experience allow me to elicit

 customer input accurately and quickly; and to deliver intelligence, analysis, and actionable recommendations: